hughesadam87/pyparty/README.rst

 1. Counting cells in an image and measuring their eccentricity.

-2. Patterning a grid of particles over a shadowed background to comparte performance of thresholding algorithms.
+2. Patterning a grid of particles over a shadowed background to compare performance of thresholding algorithms.

 3. Manipulating particles based on descriptors.
 For example: